gavinz0228/ktvcreator/README.md

 # ktvcreator
-A simple web server written in python/ flask to remove vocal for youtube videos.
+A simple web server written in python to remove vocal for youtube videos.

+Web Framework: aiohttp
+video/Audio Processing: ffmpeg
+vocal Removing library: Spleeter

 To build the base image(with a version number):